Budva, Montenegro, Disappointing in Every Way

 My introduction to Budva, Montenegro was anything but auspicious.
 I chatted with the owner of my guest house as she checked me in, explaining that I’d been touring the ex-Yugoslavian countries all summer, perhaps with an eye to finding a place where I might establish a base in the future.
 “In that case, you’d have been better to visit the town of Bar in the south,” she commented wryly.

-I’d originally planned to stay in Kotor Bay to the north, but so many travelers I’d met on the road had raved about Budva that I decided to make a brief stop in the city dubbed the Montenegrin Riviera.
+I’d originally planned to stay in Kotor Bay to the north, but so many travelers I’d met on the road had raved about Budva that I changed my plans.
+I decided instead to stay in Budva, otherwise known as the Montenegrin Riviera.
 Later that evening I walked down to Stari Grad, the Old Town of Budva that is enclosed by thick stone walls.
 Following an inedible dinner at the Hong Kong Restaurant, I picked my way through the crazy maze of streets.
 Harsh light spilled from storefronts offering gaudy souvenirs and resort wear.
 The rubber hose of a sewage truck snaked through the reeking streets, emptying septic tanks.
 Except for the walls and turrets of the old fortification, the Old Town felt bereft of any historical significance.

 Disappointed, I returned to my guest house to enjoy the lovely view of Budva Bay from my private balcony, but even that was soon spoiled.
 As darkness fell, the bah-boom, bah-boom of club music drifted up from the open-air nightclubs that line the shore.
 Luckily, my guest house had insulated windows and doors, or I wouldn’t have been able to sleep for the racket.